Top

 > Mexico > Visit Oaxaca: my top 10

 This blog post is not going to be very objective.
 I love Oaxaca.
 It is my favorite city in Mexico.
-I fell in love in 2017 with it in only 3 days, and since then, I had always wanted to come back until 2022, when I finally came back to spend 5+1 weeks, and I am already thinking of when I will come back.
+I fell in love in 2017 with it in only 3 days.
+For the past few years, I come back again and again, and I don’t get tired of walking its streets.
 In this blog post, I will guide you to visit Oaxaca.

 Oaxaca in a few words